trip report by site editor Rick McCharles

 Easy going until the final scramble before the top.

-There’s a 360 degree vista from the peak.
+360 degree vista from the peak.

 A German living in El Bolson just spend 5 days up in those craggy, intensely glaciated peaks.
 Because there are no alpine huts, he had that wilderness to himself.